CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 History files
 *************

-CICE provides history data in binary unformatted or netCDF formats via separate implementations of binary, netcdf, and pio source code under the directory **infrastructure/io**.  ``ICE_IOTYPE`` defined in cice.settings specifies the IO type and defines which source code directory is compiled.
+CICE provides history data output in binary unformatted or netCDF formats via separate implementations of binary, netcdf, and pio source code as described above.
+In addition, ``history_format`` as well as other history namelist options control the specific file format as well as features related to IO performance, see :ref:``iooverview``.
-At the present time, binary, netcdf, and PIO are exclusive formats for history and restart files, and history and restart file must use the same io package.
-The namelist variable ``history_format`` further refines the format approach or style for some io packages.

-Model output data can be written as instantaneous or average data as specified by the ``hist_avg`` namelist array and is customizable by stream.
+CICE Model history output data can be written as instantaneous or average data as specified by the ``hist_avg`` namelist array and is customizable by stream.
 Characters can be added to the ``history_filename`` to distinguish the streams.
 This can be changed by modifying ``hist_suffix`` to something other than "x".